ConSol/sakuli/docs/forwarder-icinga2api.md

 ## Sakuli Icinga2 forwarder parameter

 On the Sakuli client you must set the global properties for the Icinga2 receiver.
-For this, edit `sakuli.properties` in the folder containing the test suites (you can copy the lines from `__SAKULI_HOME__/conf/sakuli-default.properties`):.
+For this, edit `sakuli.properties` in the folder containing the test suites (you can copy the lines from `__SAKULI_HOME__/conf/sakuli-default.properties`): sakuli.forwarder.icinga2.enabled=false

-    __INST_DIR__/example_test_suites/sakuli.properties:

-	sakuli.forwarder.gearman.enabled=true
-	sakuli.forwarder.gearman.server.host=__GEARMAN_IP__
-	sakuli.forwarder.gearman.server.port=[Gearman Port defined in "omd config" (default:4730)] sakuli.forwarder.gearman.server.queue=check_results

-	# Nagios host where all Sakuli services are defined on.
-If neccessary, override this value per test suite.
-    # (Nagios service name is defined by testsuite.properties -> suiteID)
-	sakuli.forwarder.gearman.nagios.hostname=sakuli_client
-	sakuli.forwarder.gearman.nagios.check_command=check_sakuli
+    sakuli.forwarder.icinga2.api.host=__ICINGA_IP__
+    sakuli.forwarder.icinga2.api.port=5665
+    sakuli.forwarder.icinga2.api.username=icingasakuli
+    sakuli.forwarder.icinga2.api.password=icingasakuli
+    sakuli.forwarder.icinga2.hostname=sakuliclient01

+## Graph settings
+Icinga2 integration is very new; we did not yet dive into the configuration of Graphite or Grafana graphs.
+The only supported graphing solution is PNP4Nagios.
+Nevertheless you are welcome to contribute graph templates for  Grafana and/or Graphite!

+### PNP4Nagios

+Set the RRD storage type of PNP to MULTIPLE, which creates one RRD file per perfdata label:

+    echo "RRD_STORAGE_TYPE = MULTIPLE" > /etc/pnp4nagios/check_commands/check_sakuli.cfg

+Copy the PNP graph template `check_sakuli.php` from `%SAKULI_HOME%/setup/nagios/` on the client to `/usr/share/nagios/html/pnp4nagios/templates/` on the Icinga2 server.

+### Grafana
+tbd

+### Graphite
+tbd

-## Test result transmission to OMD
+## Test result transmission to Icinga2

 Execute the example test case again: